metio/terraform-provider-k8s/docs/data-sources/gateway_networking_k8s_io_gateway_v1_manifest.md

 - `group` (String) Group is the group of the referent.
 For example, 'gateway.networking.k8s.io'.When unspecified or empty string, core API group is inferred.
 - `kind` (String) Kind is kind of the referent.
 For example 'Secret'.
 - `namespace` (String) Namespace is the namespace of the referenced object.
 When unspecified, the localnamespace is inferred.Note that when a namespace different than the local namespace is specified,a ReferenceGrant object is required in the referent namespace to allow thatnamespace's owner to accept the reference.
 See the ReferenceGrantdocumentation for details.Support: Core

+<a id="nestedatt--spec--listeners--tls--frontend_validation"></a>
+### Nested Schema for `spec.listeners.tls.frontend_validation`

+Optional:

+- `ca_certificate_refs` (Attributes List) CACertificateRefs contains one or more references toKubernetes objects that contain TLS certificates ofthe Certificate Authorities that can be usedas a trust anchor to validate the certificates presented by the client.A single CA certificate reference to a Kubernetes ConfigMaphas 'Core' support.Implementations MAY choose to support attaching multiple CA certificates toa Listener, but this behavior is implementation-specific.Support: Core - A single reference to a Kubernetes ConfigMapwith the CA certificate in a key named 'ca.crt'.Support: Implementation-specific (More than one reference, or other kindsof resources).References to a resource in a different namespace are invalid UNLESS thereis a ReferenceGrant in the target namespace that allows the certificateto be attached.
+If a ReferenceGrant does not allow this reference, the'ResolvedRefs' condition MUST be set to False for this listener with the'RefNotPermitted' reason. (see [below for nested schema](#nestedatt--spec--listeners--tls--options--ca_certificate_refs))

+<a id="nestedatt--spec--listeners--tls--options--ca_certificate_refs"></a>
+### Nested Schema for `spec.listeners.tls.options.ca_certificate_refs`

+Required:

+- `group` (String) Group is the group of the referent.
+For example, 'gateway.networking.k8s.io'.When unspecified or empty string, core API group is inferred.
+- `kind` (String) Kind is kind of the referent.
+For example 'ConfigMap' or 'Service'.
+- `name` (String) Name is the name of the referent.

+Optional:

+- `namespace` (String) Namespace is the namespace of the referenced object.
+When unspecified, the localnamespace is inferred.Note that when a namespace different than the local namespace is specified,a ReferenceGrant object is required in the referent namespace to allow thatnamespace's owner to accept the reference.
+See the ReferenceGrantdocumentation for details.Support: Core